-Income from operations as a percentage of net sales, or operating margin, remained flat at 1.1% in the first quarter of 2005 and 2004.
-Our North American operating margin increased to 1.0% in the first quarter of 2005 from 0.9% in the first quarter of 2004.
-The increase reflects economies of scale from the higher volume of business, partially offset by reorganization and other major-program costs incurred (approximately 0.2% of net sales) and competitive pressures on pricing.
-Our European operating margin decreased slightly to 1.4% in the first quarter of 2005 from 1.5% in the first quarter of 2004 primarily due to competitive pressures on pricing.
-Our Asia-Pacific operating margin increased to 0.5% in the first quarter of 2005 from less than 0.1% of net sales in the first quarter of 2004, reflecting the economies of scale from the higher volume of business as a result of the Tech Pacific acquisition and strengthening the Asia-Pacific operating model, partially offset by integration costs incurred (approximately 0.3% of net sales).
-Our Latin American operating margin increased to 1.2% in the first quarter of 2005 from 0.9% in the first quarter of 2004, reflecting model, partially offset by integration costs incurred (approximately 0.3% of net sales).
-Our Latin American operating margin increased to 1.2% in the first quarter of 2005 from 0.9% in the first quarter of 2004, reflecting model, partially offset by integration costs incurred (approximately 0.3% of net sales).
-Our Latin American operating margin increased to 1.2% in the first quarter of 2005 from 0.9% in the first quarter of 2004, reflecting model in the region.
+Income from operations as a percentage of net sales, or operating margin, increased to 1.2% in the third quarter of 2005 compared to 1.0% in the third quarter of 2004, as a result of the increase in net sales and improvements in operating expenses as a percentage of net sales, both of which are discussed above.
+Our North American operating margin increased to 1.4% in the third quarter of 2005 from 1.3% in the third quarter of 2004, reflecting the economies of scale from the higher volume of business, broad set of margin initiatives and ongoing costs containment, partially offset by competitive pressures on pricing and reorganization and major-program costs incurred.
+Reorganization and other major-program costs were approximately 0.2% of North America net sales in the third quarter of 2005 compared to a net benefit of approximately 0.1% in the third quarter of 2004.
+Our European operating margin increased to 0.9% in the third quarter of 2005 from 0.8% in the third quarter of 2004, as a result of the increase in net sales and decrease in operating expenses due to cost control measures, both of which are discussed above.
+Our Asia-Pacific operating margin increased to 1.1% in the third quarter of 2005 from 0.2% in the third quarter of 2004, reflecting the economies of scale from the higher volume of business as a result of the Tech Pacific acquisition and benefits from the successful integration of Tech Pacific, partially offset by the integration costs incurred (approximately 0.2% of Asia-Pacific net sales).
+Our Latin American operating margin increased to 1.3% in the third quarter of 2005 from 1.2% in the third quarter of 2004, reflecting continued strengthening of our business processes in the region.
 We continue to implement process improvements and other changes to improve profitability over the long-term.
 However, as a result, operating margins and/or sales may fluctuate significantly from quarter to quarter.